 The RCN's Infection Prevention and Control (IPC) module will help you to develop your clinical and leadership skills through a unique module of learning and its application into practice.

-The prevention of infection is central to the increasing threat of antimicrobial resistance.
+The prevention of infection is central to health and wellbeing and the increasing threat of antimicrobial resistance.
 In human health and care settings the rapid evolution of resistance, particularly to antibiotics will require nurses and other allied health professionals to adjust their clinical practice to reflect the evolving evidence base and models of service provision.
 This innovative module will prepare participants for current and future challenges to their roles that directly impact on the prevention or management of infection.

 About the module